$\ell^1$-Analysis Minimization and Generalized (Co-)Sparsity: When Does Recovery Succeed?: Proofs of Main Results

 \section{Proofs of Main Results}

 Before presenting all proofs in detail, let us briefly sketch the roadmap of this section: In Subsection~\ref{subsec:proofs:framework}, we first provide an abstract framework, which even applies to a generalized version of the basis pursuit.
-The associated recovery results rely on variants of the \emph{Gaussian mean width}, which forms a key concept in analyzing the sample complexity of many convex estimation programs \cite{chandrasekaran2012geometry,amelunxen2014edge}.
+The associated recovery results rely on variants of the \emph{Gaussian mean width}, which forms a key concept in analyzing the sample complexity of many convex (signal) estimation problems, e.g., see \cite{rudelson2008sparse,chandrasekaran2012geometry,chandrasekaran2013tradeoff,plan2013robust,amelunxen2014edge,tropp2014convex,oymak2016sharpmse,vershynin2018hdp}.
 These quantities are however very implicit and hard to compute in general.
 For that reason, we show in Subsection~\ref{subsec:proofs:mainresults} (Theorem~\ref{thm:proofs:mainresults:scbound}) that the square of the Gaussian mean width of the descent cone of $\x \mapsto \lnorm{\aop \x}[1]$ at $\grtr$ is at least upper bounded by our sampling-rate function $\samplecompl{\aop, \grtr}$, introduced in Definition~\ref{def:results:samplingratefct}.
 Combining this key step with the guarantees from Subsection~\ref{subsec:proofs:framework}, we will immediately obtain the statements of Theorem~\ref{thm:results:recovery} and Theorem~\ref{thm:results:robuststable}.
-The more technical proof of Theorem~\ref{thm:proofs:mainresults:scbound} is then postponed to Subsection~\ref{subsec:proofs:scbound}.
+It is worth emphasizing that the actual challenge of our approach is the proof of Theorem~\ref{thm:proofs:mainresults:scbound} in Subsection~\ref{subsec:proofs:scbound}.
+Apart from various technicalities, a particular endeavor is to find the right balance between accurate and explicit estimates of the Gaussian mean width.